 I had read a few blogs recommending buying snorkel gear prior to coming to the islands to save money on rentals.
 Ever the frugalista, I combed Quito’s stores for

-two three afternoons in search of the cheapest snorkel gear.
+too many three afternoons in search of the cheapest snorkel gear.
 After visiting a random appliance store that happened to sell a snorkel and fin set twice, I finally decided to buy the set for $24 (yes, the sales associate recognized me each time I came in and said something along the lines of “You’re finally buying it, eh?”).
 I was so proud of my cost savings until I used the snorkel set once in Las Grietas… and then promptly lost it.
 Lesson learned: don’t spend too much time fretting over saving a dollar here or there.
 In retrospect a wetshirt would have been more useful for me, as I wasn’t super big on snorkeling independently, snorkels and fins were provided during each snorkeling day tour, and I found the November water to be quite cold, even with a 3mm full body wetsuit.
 You live and you learn.

 So how much money did I spend in total?
 Here’s a cost breakdown: